-which looks very similar to the definition of the symplectic Hamiltonian vector field $X_H=\beta^{-1}_M\circ dH$ for $H:\sT^\ast M\rightarrow \R$.
+which looks very similar to the definition of the symplectic Hamiltonian vector field $X_H=\beta^{-1}_M\circ \xd H$ for $H:\sT^\ast M\rightarrow \R$.
 In coordinates,

 The map $\beta_{L^\times}$ is an anti-symplectomorphism, as well as a principal bundle isomorphism, which means that it maps invariant Lagrangian submanifolds to invariant Lagrangian submanifolds.
-Since Legendrian submanifolds of contact manifolds are just projections of invariant Lagrangian submanifolds in the corresponding symplectic $\Rt$-principal bundles by the principal bundle projections, we infer that $\beta_0$ maps Legendrian submanifolds to Legendrian submanifolds.
-The map $\beta$ can then serve as a tool for obtaining dynamics from more general Legendrian submanifolds than just the images of the first jet prolongations $\sj^1 \mh$ of sections $\mh$.
+Since Legendrian submanifolds of contact manifolds are just images of invariant Lagrangian submanifolds in the corresponding symplectic $\Rt$-principal bundles under the principal bundle projections, we infer that $\beta_0$ maps Legendrian submanifolds to Legendrian submanifolds.
+The map $\beta$ can then serve as a tool for obtaining dynamics from more general Legendrian submanifolds than just the images of the first jet prolongations $\sj^1 \mathcal{h}$ of contact Hamiltonians $\mathcal{h}$.

 \begin{example} Let us construct the map $\beta$ from the above proposition for the trivial line bundle $L=M\times\R$.
-For that we have to examine all the spaces and maps from diagram (\ref{Hs}), assuming the triviality of $L$.
+For that, we have to examine all the spaces and maps from the diagram (\ref{Hs}), assuming the triviality of $L$.

 Points of the trivial line bundle $L=M\times\R$ will be denoted by $(x,\zt)$, with $x\in M$ and $\zt\in\R$.
 We shall use the same notation for elements $(x,\zt)$ of $L^\times=M\times \R^\times$, with the additional condition $\zt\neq 0$.
 The line bundle $L^\ast$ can be identified with $M\times \R^\ast$ with elements $(x,z)$.
 We have then